 Identity theft is a frightening reality that people face every day.
 Every year, millions of Americans have their identities stolen, and spend countless time and effort to repair their good name and credit.
+Our debt counselors know how distressing it is to have your credit ruined.
 While you may feel helpless at the prospect of having your identity stolen, there are a number of ways that you can minimize your risk of identity theft.

 How to Minimize Your Risk of Identity Theft

 Identity theft occurs when someone uses your personal information such as your name, Social Security number, credit card numbers, or other identifying information without your permission.
 Identity thieves use this personal information to commit fraud and other crimes in your name.
 Thus, the best way to help prevent becoming a victim of identity theft is to safeguard your personal information.

 Identity thieves look for other people’s personal information everywhere they can.
 There are a number of ways that they may attempt to access your personal information, so always stay on top of your game to protect yourself!
 To minimize your risk of identity theft, take these preventative steps: